Austrocortinarius

 Austrocortinarius is a genus of fungi in the family Cortinariaceae.

 Taxonomy

 The genus was created in 2022 when the family Cortinariaceae, which previously contained only the one genus of Cortinarius was reclassified based on genomic data and split into the genera of Cortinarius, Aureonarius, Austrocortinarius, Calonarius, Cystinarius, Hygronarius, Mystinarius, Phlegmacium, Thaxterogaster and Volvanarius.
+There is currently no infrageneric classification proposed.

 Etymology

 The name Austrocortinarius derives from 'austro' meaning South and Cortinarius.
 Currently the genus is only known from the Southern Hemisphere and so it is named in reference to this.

 Species

 As of January 2023, Species Fungorum accepted 2 species of Austrocortinarius.